|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 future therapy relationship?
 I will be referring to Robinson's three step ethics

-assessment techniques several times throughout this CD to give you practice in
+assessment techniques several times throughout this course to give you practice in

 applying it.
-Hopefully by the end of the CD you will have a working knowledge
+Hopefully by the end of the course you will have a working knowledge

 of his three step assessment method.

 - Gartrell, N. (2002).
 Boundaries in Lesbian Therapy Relationships.
 Women and Therapy, 29-50.